-The simple answer is yes.
-If you’ve been injured in an accident here in Virginia, we recommend that you always use your health insurance.
-You may be thinking that because someone else caused your injuries, it’s unfair that you have to use your health insurance.
+Our simple answer is yes.
+If you’ve been injured in an accident in Virginia, we recommend that you use your health insurance for your treatment.
+You may be thinking that because someone else caused your injuries, this is unfair.
 We understand this sentiment.
 But don’t let your emotions get the best of you.
 Here’s why:

 You have health insurance for a reason – to get better.

 Health insurance is meant to protect you in the event of injury, regardless of how you were hurt.
 Health insurance provides you access to care, allows you to get the treatment you need, and gives you the best chance to get back to 100%.
 You paid good premium for your coverage, so use it.